 Immediately commence Asthma First Aid, if Asthma First Aid is not effective Dial Triple Zero (000).
 If a child has any of these symptoms, you should see a GP or go to the hospital as soon as possible, don’t delay.

 - Unable to speak or only 1-2 words at a time

 - Turing blue

 - May no longer have cough or wheeze

 - Not responding to blue reliever

-Dial Triple Zero (000) and commence Asthma First Aid.
+In the event of any of the above symptoms, dial Triple Zero (000) and commence Asthma First Aid immediately.

-How to identify mild or worsening asthma symptoms in my child?
+How to identify mild or worsening asthma symptoms in a child?

 - A persistent cough or a wheeze

 - Can talk in full sentences but may get breathless undertaking normal activities